|

 Options for Senior Citizens

 Seniors may use bag tag service, however, each bag must have a tag attached to it in order for it to be collected.
+Cost is $2.22 per tag.
+Tags may be purchased a city hall and Ric's Food Center.
 Please note that bags should not be placed in personal containers for collection.

 Non Standard Disposal